openedx/edx-platform/docs/en_us/course_authors/source/additional_tools.rst

 Molecule Editor
 ************************

-.. warning:: Jean-Michel: I started creating documentation for this a couple of weeks ago, based on the molecule editor in the demo course.
-In addition to the problem XML that you provided, that problem included some HTML text as well.
-Can you look over it and let me know if you think it's OK to keep that in?
-(To be honest, the two collapsible sections in the HTML component look kind of ugly in the LMS, so I'm happy to hear any suggestions for them.)

 Students can use the molecule editor to learn how to create molecules.
-The molecule editor allows students to draw molecules that follow the rules for covalent bond formation and formal charge, but are chemically impossible.
-The molecule editor warns students if they try to submit a structure that is not possible.
+The molecule editor allows students to draw molecules that follow the rules for covalent bond formation and formal charge, even if the molecules are chemically impossible, are unstable, or do not exist in living systems.
+The molecule editor warns students if they try to submit a structure that is chemically impossible.

 The molecule editor incorporates two tools: the JSME molecule editor created by Peter Erl and Bruno Bienfait, and JSmol, a JavaScript-based molecular viewer from Jmol.
 (You don't need to download either of these tools--Studio uses them automatically.)
 For more information about the JSME molecule editor, see `JSME Molecule Editor <http://peter-ertl.com/jsme/index.html>`_.
 For more information about JSmol, see `JSmol <http://sourceforge.net/projects/jsmol/>`_.